- Hemorrhoids are swollen blood vessels that can be painful and irritated.

-Hemorrhoids can usually be managed by eating a high-fiber diet and drinking eight to ten glasses of water per day.
+Most hemorrhoidal flareups stop hurting within two weeks without treatment.
+Eating a high-fiber diet and drinking eight to 10 glasses of water per day can usually manage the symptoms.
 You may also need to use stool softeners to reduce straining during bowel movements.
-Your doctor may recommend over-the-counter topical ointments to ease occasional itching or irritation.
+Your doctor may recommend over-the-counter topical ointments to ease occasional itching, pain, or swelling.

 Sometimes, hemorrhoids can lead to other complications.
 External hemorrhoids may develop painful blood clots.
-Internal hemorrhoids may prolapse (drop through the rectum and bulge from the anus).
+If this happens, they’re called thrombosed hemorrhoids.
+Internal hemorrhoids may prolapse, which means they drop through the rectum and bulge from the anus.
 External or prolapsed hemorrhoids can become irritated or infected and may require surgery.
+The American Society of Colon and Rectal Surgeons (ASCRS) estimates that less than 10 percent of hemorrhoid cases require surgery.

-Internal hemorrhoids usually cause no discomfort.
+Internal hemorrhoids often cause no discomfort.
 They may bleed painlessly after a bowel movement.
-They become a problem when they bleed too heavily, or when they prolapse.
+They become a problem if they bleed too heavily or prolapse.
+It’s typical to see blood after a bowel movement when you have a hemorrhoid.

 External hemorrhoids may also bleed after bowel movements.
-Because they are exposed, they often become irritated and may itch or become painful.
-Another common complication of external hemorrhoids is the formation of blood clots inside the vessel.
+Because they’re exposed, they often become irritated and may itch or become painful.
+Another common complication of external hemorrhoids is the formation of blood clots inside the vessel, or a thrombosed hemorrhoid.
 While these clots are not usually life-threatening, they can cause sharp, severe pain.
+Proper treatment for such thrombosed hemorrhoids consists of an “incision and drainage” procedure.
+A surgeon or a doctor in the emergency room can perform this procedure.

 Some types of hemorrhoid surgery can be done in your doctor’s office without anesthetic.
 Other types of surgery need to be performed in a hospital.

-Banding is a procedure used to treat internal hormones.
-A tight band is placed around the base of the hemorrhoid to cut off its blood supply.
+Banding is an office procedure used to treat internal hemorrhoids.
+Also called rubber band ligation, this procedure involves using a tight band around the base of the hemorrhoid to cut off its blood supply.
 Banding usually requires two or more procedures that take place about two months apart.
-It is not painful, although you may feel pressure or mild discomfort.
+It’s not painful, but you may feel pressure or mild discomfort.
+Banding is not recommended for those taking blood thinners because of the high risk of bleeding complications.

 This procedure involves injecting a chemical into the hemorrhoid.
 The chemical causes the hemorrhoid to shrink and stops it from bleeding.
 Most people experience little or no pain with the shot.

+Coagulation therapy is also called infrared photocoagulation.
 This treatment uses infrared light, heat, or extreme cold to make the hemorrhoid retract and shrink.
+It’s another type of procedure that’s done at your doctor’s office, and it’s usually performed along with an anoscopy.
+An anoscopy is a visualization procedure where a scope is inserted several inches into your rectum.
+The scope allows the doctor to see.
 Most people experience only mild discomfort or cramping during treatment.

-- general anesthesia (puts you into a deep sleep throughout the surgery)
+- general anesthesia, which puts you into a deep sleep throughout the surgery

-- local anesthesia (numbs only the anus and rectum)
+- local anesthesia, which numbs only your anus and rectum

-If you receive local or regional anesthesia, you may also be given a sedative to help you relax during the procedure.
+You may also be given a sedative to help you relax during the procedure if you receive local or regional anesthesia.

-Once the anesthesia takes effect, the surgeon will cut out the large hemorrhoids.
-When the operation is over, you will be taken to a recovery room for a brief period of observation.
-Once the medical team is sure that your vital signs are stable, you will be able to return home.
+Once the anesthesia takes effect, your surgeon will cut out the large hemorrhoids.
+When the operation is over, you’ll be taken to a recovery room for a brief period of observation.
+Once the medical team is sure that your vital signs are stable, you’ll be able to return home.
+Pain and infection are the most common risks associated with this type of surgery.

-This procedure is sometimes referred to as stapling.
-It is usually handled as a day surgery and requires general, regional, or local anesthesia.
+Hemorrhoidopexy is sometimes referred to as stapling.
+It’s usually handled as a same-day surgery in a hospital, and it requires general, regional, or local anesthesia.
 Stapling is used to treat prolapsed hemorrhoids.
-A surgical staple fixes the prolapsed hemorrhoid back into place inside the rectum and cuts off the blood supply so that the tissue will shrink and be reabsorbed.
+A surgical staple fixes the prolapsed hemorrhoid back into place inside your rectum and cuts off the blood supply so that the tissue will shrink and be reabsorbed.
 Stapling recovery takes less time and is less painful than recovery from a hemorrhoidectomy.

-You can expect rectal and anal pain after undergoing hemorrhoid surgery.
+You can expect rectal and anal pain after having hemorrhoid surgery.
 Your doctor will probably prescribe a painkiller to ease the discomfort.

 You can aid in your own recovery by: